 |---|---|

 That’s a 2.4x reduction just by toggling two settings.
-The trade-off is receive sensitivity — you’re giving up range on the RX side.
-But for many repeater deployments, especially dense urban meshes or solar-powered nodes where power budget matters more than maximum receive range, that trade-off is well worth it.
+The tradeoff is receive sensitivity.
+You’re giving up range on the RX side.
+For many repeater deployments, especially dense urban meshes or solar-powered nodes where the power budget matters more than maximum receive range, that tradeoff is well worth it.
 Credit to Wireless Rocks for V4.3 power testing and validation.

-Note: the Heltec V4.2 returns “Not supported” for radio.fem.rxgain since V4.2 hardware doesn’t expose FEM control.
+Note: the Heltec V4.2 returns “Not supported” for radio.fem.rxgain because V4.2 hardware doesn’t expose FEM control.
 The Heltec T090 is also excluded from FEM LNA control in this release.

 Power Savings Across the Board